setuvora/Oscillating-Boolean-Network-Generator/README.md

 <img width="600" alt="image" src="https://user-images.githubusercontent.com/44078648/179062910-fdb052ee-1607-411a-a87e-d2acf3a3a3ef.png">

 We see that the probability a randomly generated network will be capable of oscillation scales with network size and connectivity.
-No networks with k<3 are capapble of producing oscillation (at the number of networks sampled).
-Importantly, we see that under a large range of parameters indefinite oscillation is favored, sometimes at frequencies over 1/6.
+No networks with a threshold of k<3 are capapble of producing oscillation (at the number of trials sampled).
+Importantly, we see that under a large range of parameters indefinite oscillation is common, sometimes at frequencies over 1/6.

-Thus, it can be imagined that systems of interdependent parts with moderate connectivities are naturally capable of "life-like" behaviors as a universal quality.